Book: Grayshott's Wartime Memories - Our People's Stories from WW2

 "I just love the place", said the 77 year-old born and bred man of Thursley.

-Books on St Michael's and All Angels
+Books on St Michael & All Angels

 A selection of stories, ranging through the centuries.
 From war heroes to criminals, from sailors to shop keepers, from knights to a servant